-- Successfully complete 6 lecture courses (or their equivalent) as described above. - Successfully complete 3 teaching units. - Successfully complete (pass) their qualifying exam. - Acquire approval of the Ph.D. advisor who confirms that the student is making adequate progress toward a Ph.D. - Acquire department approval to continue in the Ph.D. program as confirmed by the signature of the department chair.
+- Successfully complete 6 lecture courses (or their equivalent) as described above. - Successfully complete 3 teaching units. - Successfully complete (pass) their qualifying exam.

+In addition to the above requirements, the Graduate Administrator (Kari Stein) will seek approval of the student's advisor to confirm that the student is making adequate progress toward a Ph.D, as well as request department chair approval for the student to proceed.